morphyyyy/M20PlaybookEditor/README.md

 Playbook Editor -

+You need a customplaybooks.db file.
+Use Frosty to export customplaybooks.db Menu>Legacy>common>database>playbooks>customplaybooks.
 Open a customplaybooks.DB file from the file menu and a dropdown will appear with a list of formations.
 All formations are listed together and will draw correctly, but only Offensive plays are drawn and able to be edited and saved.

 Select a Formation to show Sub-Formations and list all plays in the Sub-Formation.
 The play will be drawn along with a list of player assignments which can be edited.